wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 customElements.define("boolean-checkbox", BooleanCheckbox);
 ```

-It listens on the `checked` attribute on the child checkbox and update the form value based on it. `static formAssociated = true;` is needed so that we can set form values.
+It listens to the `checked` attribute on the child checkbox and updates the form value based on it. `static formAssociated = true;` is needed so that we can set form values.

 Then in HTML, we can use it like this: